JujuAdams/Chatterbox/docs/3.0/getting-started.md

 Firstly, the `<<jump>>` action allows you to move between nodes in a ChatterScript source file.
 The syntax for this action is `<<jump NameOfNode>>`.
 You can also jump to a node whose name is stored in a variable (and we saw an example of this earlier) by simply inserting the variable into the action, like so: `<<jump $nodeVariable>>` where `$nodeVariable` is the variable that holds the name of the node to jump to.

 There's more, however! `<<jump>>` can also allow you to jump to a node in a _different_ source file entirely.
-You must have previously loaded the source file into memory using `ChatterboxLoadFromFile()`, and you can jump to a node into another file using this syntax: `<<jump filename.yarn:NameOfNode>>`.
+You must have previously loaded the source file into memory using `ChatterboxLoadFromFile()`, and you can jump to a node into another file using this syntax: `<<jump filename.chatter:NameOfNode>>`.
 If you want to jump to node outside the current source file then you **must** specify the filename.

 ?> Remember, node names must be unique _within_ a ChatterScript file.
 Node names are allowed to collide _between_ source files.
 This is useful for templating character interactions.